mikkovihonen/mikkovihonen.github.io/_posts/2016-02-01-preparing-the-agile-foundation.markdown

 title:  "Scaling Agility: Preparing the Agile Foundation"
 date:   2016-02-01
 category: SAFe
 description: How to prepare for cases where there are several teams or teams depending on other teams to produce a layer of architecture which enables their work?
-SAFe offers a good model, but to scale up you need to make sure you are scaling up something that's working for you.
+SAFe offers a good general model, but to scale up your agile process need to make sure you scale up something that works.
 This post in the series presents a way for your teams to evaluate their agile processes.
 ---

 ##Agile Software development 101